 Child protection concerns

 We hope that this information puts your mind at ease.
 We try to do what is best for our swimmers and we are very concerned with both their safety as learners and their progression in learning to swim.
 If you are still worried, do not hesitate to contact us.
-And, for very young children, you might want to consider signing up for parent and baby swimming lessons sessions with our partner Our First Steps to help both you and your child to ease into learning to swim.
+And, for very young children, you might want to consider signing up for parent and baby swimming lessons sessions with our partner Dolphin Babies to help both you and your child to ease into learning to swim.